 The Brisbane Courier Wednesday, 24 December 1873

-We need some help with Peder so that future generations know who he is and that his existence here, although short in time, will not be forgotten.
+We need some help with Margaret so that future generations know who she is and that her existence here, although short in time, will not be forgotten.
 Your contribution of information would be much appreciated.

 On Wednesday, 1st August, at Kedron Brook, by the Rev. B. G. Wilson, BM, Baptist Minister, Ellen, third daughter of Mr. C. Trundle, Brisbane, to John Julius Franz, son of Mr. Augustus Rode, of the former place.